China's Mega Industrial Regeneration Project has Lessons for the World

 Underneath the blast furnace’s ancillary cooling pool, a parking lot will link to an underwater art exhibition hall, where visitors can interact with artwork and contemplate the 100-year history of the site through interaction with the water, and views of the blast furnace structure.

-More than a museum for collective memory, the 1.5-square kilometer site also serves a valuable contemporary addition to Beijing’s urban realm.
+More than a museum for collective memory, the site also serves a valuable contemporary addition to Beijing’s urban realm.
 As well as being a base for the Winter Olympics Service and International community, the scheme will contain extensive public landscape, restaurants, teaching facilities, and artistic exhibition space.

+The scheme is one of several implemented following the awarding of the Winter Olympics to Beijing.
+In the year since the concept of Winter Olympics was confirmed, Shougang successively implemented the National Sports Industry Demonstration Park, the National Sports Administration Winter Training Center, the 2022 Winter Olympics BIG AIR Aerial Skills Grand Jumping Stadium and a series of related supporting R&D offices, hotel leisure, exhibition display, media production, and commercial services in the North District of Shougang Park.

 As part of the celebration of the Shougang project, the team behind the project have collaborated with an interdisciplinary group of curators, artists, novelists, and musicians to create an installation running in parallel with the 2018 Venice Biennale throughout the month of October, serving to exhibit the historic memories of the Shougang site, and the regeneration scheme to bring it back to life.

-Curated by Wang Zigeng, “Steel Home Still” sees a sharp, contemporary, steel pavilion placed inside the neo-classical Santa Caterina Church.
+Curated by Wang Zigeng and Bo Hongtao, “Steel Home Still” sees a sharp, contemporary, steel pavilion placed inside the neo-classical Santa Caterina Church.
 Aside from the impressive scale model of the Shougang Blast Furnace, located in a prime position facing the church alter, the installation contains a series of “typical rooms” reminiscent of Shougang’s industrial past: the dormitory, the workers club, the drawing room, and the furnace preparation room.

-Employing film and stage set decoration, photography, and graphic design, each room uses space, objects, and texts to convey the life of fictional, yet typical workers of the Shougang steel site, brought into existence by novelist Jiang Fangzhou.
+Employing film and stage set decoration, photography, multimedia creation and graphic design, each room uses space, objects, and texts to convey the life of fictional, yet typical workers of the Shougang steel site, brought into existence by novelist Jiang Fangzhou.
 Through the exhibition, the design team “hope to unveil the microhistories at the level of individuals and families.”

 More than an exhibition of design and ingenuity, “Steel Home Still” functions as a forum for idea sharing between East and West.
 This was demonstrated at the opening event, where experts from the fields of architecture, sociology, and urban design from Europe, the Middle East, and China converged to share their perspectives on the importance of industrial regeneration, and how the Shougang project can act as a catalyst for similar schemes around the world.